tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 When I finished, I went to make the dogs' food.
 Dario sent me the pdfs of the dogs files so I used an app to read it out loud for me.
 I prepared a bowl for each dog with their respective medicines.
 We currently had 18 dogs in the crate area, none of them were healthy.
 I almost teared up while listening to the files again.
 Some had terminal illnesses and were abandoned and neglected, but most of them were heavily abused.
 Also, there were four of them that were fighting dogs.

 Still, I recalled the playtime and my brief time there.
 I thought about all that suffering and how none of them whimpered once.
 Even Bobby who was falling all the time, he silently tried to get up by himself until I noticed and helped him.
 I knew some of them had painkillers prescribed and even if I touched one of their injuries by accident, they never cried.
 It was strange.
-I remembered that there was something like that on the rules I was given, but I shrugged it off.
+I remembered that there was something like that on the rules I was given, but didn't think too much of it.
 They were probably just really tough, animals are like that.

 A deep howling took me out of my thoughts, so I loaded the food bowls on the cart and headed through the corridor to the crate room.
 I could hear some scratching amid the barking and I realized I was 5 minutes late for their oddly specific mealtime at 7:36 pm.

 While serving the last plates, I heard some knocking coming from the front door.
-For a moment I thought I also heard something coming from the corridor, but I brushed it off and after finishing I went to the reception.
+For a moment I thought I also heard a sound coming from the corridor, but I brushed it off and after finishing I went to the reception.

 — Jessica? — I called out.

 Silence.

-— Please, someone... — Someone cried out desperately. — You!
+— Please, someone... — A voice cried out desperately. — You!
 Miss, come here.
 It's my dog, I can't take care of him anymore, I need help.

 I felt a chill down my spine and remembered the 8th rule.
 The one that freaked me out.
 That one was impossible to forget.
 I tapped my watch and checked the time, it should be fine.